-The Bank is part of Credit Europe Bank NV, an international group that provides financial services and operations, holding employees in 9 countries, namely: Romania, the Netherlands, Germany, Switzerland, Malta, Ukraine, Turkey, United Arab Emirates and China.
+The Bank is part of Credit Europe Bank NV, an international group that provides financial services and operations, holding around 1,100 employees in 8 countries, namely: the Netherlands (the headquarters of the Bank), Germany, Romania, Switzerland, Malta, Ukraine, Turkey and United Arab Emirates.

-The parent company Credit Europe Bank NV, headquartered in the Netherlands, Amsterdam, prepares consolidated annual financial statements available on the website www.crediteuropebank.com.
+The parent company Credit Europe Bank NV, headquartered in the Netherlands, Amsterdam, prepares consolidated annual financial statements available on the website www.crediteuropebank.co.